-As Christian women, whether SAHMs, students, waitresses, assistants, managers, or CEOs, we are held to the same commission that “whatever [we] do, [we are to] work heartily, as for the Lord and not for others” as Colossians 3:23 instructs.
-We are called to work in some capacity and are to do it well, with invested hearts.
+As Christian women, whether SAHMs, students, waitresses, assistants, managers, or CEOs, we are held to the same commission that “whatever do, work heartily, as for the Lord and not for others” as Colossians 3:23 instructs.
+We are called to work in some capacity and are to do it well with invested hearts.
 It’s a verse we’ve likely heard but find harder to draw encouragement from when work becomes hard on the heart; when we become weary and unsure of our “whys” to the actions of our day; or simply become idle machines, just getting through each check of the to-do list.

 We are called to work in some capacity and are to do it well, with invested hearts…with faith that God knows what He is doing with us.

 We often know what we should do or how to do it, but the practicals get lost in our hopes for the ideals.
 We must break down those perfect pictures in our heads, take life one day at a time, and remember our faith and the God to whom we belong.
 As our jobs become less than ideal, whether suddenly or over time, we can cling to these truths for a much-needed change of perception.

 Six ways of finding God’s purpose in a job you don’t like:

 1. My work is a provision.